Brazil cities lurch to lockdowns amid virus crisis red flags

 Lago said mandatory lockdowns across much of the country would help: “It is late in terms of avoiding hospital collapse, but certainly it isn’t too late to avoid a bigger catastrophe."

-Bolsonaro, who called the virus a “little flu,” has insisted for more than a month that governors are stoking economic carnage with voluntary quarantine recommendations and urges Brazilians to go about their everyday lives.
+Bolsonaro, who called the virus a “little flu,” has insisted for more than a month that governors are stoking economic carnage with voluntary quarantine recommendations and urges Brazilians to go about their everyday.
+He reiterated criticism of governors Tuesday for ignoring his decree that gyms, barbershops and beauty salons should be treated as essential services.

-He also encouraged protests against the Supreme Court after it affirmed that local governments can impose lockdowns and coronavirus roadblocks and constantly flouts public health recommendations by shaking hands with supporters.

-Governors had been hoping the virus would not spread in Brazil's warm climate, but the response is also a reflection of Brazil's political landscape because governors depend on mayors to endorse their re-election campaigns.
+Governors had been hoping the virus would not spread in Brazil's warm climate, but their response is also a reflection of Brazil's political landscape because the governors depend on mayors to endorse re-election campaigns.

 Many worry that imposing mandatory lockdowns could hurt local leaders in this year's municipal election, decreasing support for incumbent governors in their 2022 campaigns, said Thiago de Aragão, director of strategy of the Arko Advice political consultancy.